Black Power members jailed for killing mobster in broad daylight

 Kevin Neihana Ratana, a patched Mongrel Mob member, was shot dead in the Castlecliff area of the city on the morning of August 21, 2018.

-On Thursday Black Power members Sheldon Rogerson and Damien Charles Fatham-Baker appeared before Justice Rebecca Ellis in the High Court at Whanganui for sentencing.
+On Thursday Black Power members Sheldon Rogerson and Damien Charles Fathom-Baker appeared before Justice Rebecca Ellis in the High Court at Whanganui for sentencing.

 Rogerson had previously pleaded guilty, as a party, to murder while Baker pleaded guilty to manslaughter.